Before you hire a professional grant writer, you’re probably wondering: How should I account for grant writer fees?

 Grant writers do not work on commission

 Some organizations may be hoping to hire a grant writer on commission.
 That is, they want to pay a percentage of the grants awarded.
-If a grant is not awarded, the grant writer does not get paid.
+If the grantmaker does not award the grant, the organization does not pay the grant writer.

 There’s a lot wrong with that scenario.
-In short, it’s considered unethical.
-And it’s also principally unfair to the grant writer, whose work is only one part of the equation of why a grant is or is not awarded.
+In short, it’s considered unethical to pay a grant writer a commission rather than their regular grant writer fees.
+And it’s also principally unfair to the grant writer, whose work is only one part of the equation of why a funder does or does not award a grant.
 You can learn more about why grant writers do not work on commission.

 Learn more about our grant writing services here.